top of page

 California State University San Marcos

-We are always looking for bright motivated trainees to join our research group in the future - please contact Dr. Kolosov using form at the bottom of this page.
-Members of groups underrepresented in STEM fields are especially encouraged to apply!
+We are always looking for bright motivated trainees to join our research group - please contact Dr. Kolosov using form at the bottom of this page.

 Paid NSF-funded undergraduate summer research opportunities are available in the Department of Biological Sciences (application required, description here)